boyd109/boyd109.github.io/blog/co-op/co-op3.md

 ### System Design
 I think the future of tech interviews lies in system design questions.
 They are less memoizable with leetcode and other dedicated problem sites.
 I think leetcode questions may be obsolete in a few years due to the bar being that "people just memorize questions".
 It has come to the point where you just read CTCI (cracking the coding interview) and hope a big name overlaps a question with one you saw in the book.

 System design (which even I have areas to improve on it) encompasses object-orientated design, real-world distributed system constraints, and a lot more fluidity for thought from backend and frontend.
 I think the negative aspect is that it pushes more towards generalists that need to be familiar with all facets, but also means you need to understand how your API webhook fits into the giant landscape of the product.
-There are negatives and positives to basing cs knowledge on system design more and more. (which becomes more prevalent as your move upwards)
+There are negatives and positives to basing cs knowledge on system design more and more. (which becomes more prevalent as your move upwards).

 ## Final Thoughts
 These are just my thoughts after doing interviews for a few years.
 I could be wrong but this is what I've seen from my experiences.